Arunachali champa shake

 2 tablespoons granola to garnish (optional)

 Add the flour, milk, honey, and ice cubes to a blender.
-Blend on high speed for 3-4 minutes in 1 minute intervals so you do not burn out your machine.
-The extended blend time is to get a thick, cream shake and to ensure the flour is emulsified and the gluten is extracted.
+Blend on high speed for 3-4 minutes in 1-minute intervals to prevent burning out your machine.
+The extended blend time is to get a thick, creamy shake and to ensure the flour is emulsified and the gluten is extracted.

-If using bananas or berries, add to the shake and blend briefly.
+If using bananas or berries, add them to the shake and blend briefly.

 Serve cold, garnished with granola if desired.